 Understanding the difference between the net present value (NPV) versus the internal rate of return (IRR) is critical for anyone making investment decisions using a discounted cash flow analysis.
 Yet, this is one of the most commonly misunderstood concepts in finance and real estate.
 This post will help you understand the difference between NPV vs IRR, and clear up some common misconceptions.

 First, let’s go over some definitions of NPV and IRR, then we’ll walk through an example and some common pitfalls.

 Net Present Value (NPV) Definition

 Net present value (NPV) is an investment measure that tells an investor whether the investment is achieving a target yield at a given initial investment.
-NPV also quantifies the adjustment to the initial investment needed to achieve the target yield assuming everything else remains the same.
-Formally, the net present value is simply the summation of cash flows (C) for each period (n) in the holding period (N), discounted at the investor’s required rate of return (r):
+NPV also quantifies the adjustment to the initial investment needed to achieve the target yield, assuming everything else remains the same.
+Formally, the net present value is simply the summation of cash flows (CF) for each period (n) in the holding period (N), discounted at the investor’s required rate of return (r):

 Internal Rate of Return (IRR) Definition

 Internal rate of return (IRR) for an investment is the percentage rate earned on each dollar invested for each period it is invested.
 IRR is also another term people use for interest.
 Ultimately, IRR gives an investor the means to compare alternative investments based on their yield.
 Mathematically, the IRR can be found by setting the above NPV equation equal to zero (0) and solving for the rate of return (IRR).

 Distinction Between NPV vs IRR